ScrollPrize/scrollprize-website/docs/09_faq.md

 ### I have a lot of money!
 Can I help sponsor this?

 Vesuvius Challenge Inc. is a 501c3 non-profit organization that was formed solely to solve the puzzle of the Herculaneum Papyri.
-It is currently funded by Nat Friedman and Daniel Gross, and by many hours of volunteer contributions.
+It is currently funded by [the sponsors listed on the homepage](/#sponsors), and by many hours of volunteer contributions.

 If you want to contribute money to support our operational costs or to increase the prize amounts, please <a href="mailto:nat@nat.org">get in touch</a>!